insideaayush/hms/README.md

 	Python3
 	node

-For mac use home brew:
+For mac use homebrew and run this command in terminal:

 	brew update
 	brew install python3